Applifier/unity-ads-helper/README.md

 * Improved handling of common integration issues:
   * Unity Ads is only initialized once per game session.
   * Test Mode is tied to the Development Build option in Build Settings to prevent from accidentally shipping a game with test mode still enabled.
-  * Game IDs are trimmed of spaces and checked for `null` or empty values.
+  * Game IDs are trimmed of white space and checked for `null` or empty values.
-  * Zone IDs are trimmed of spaces and set to `null` if empty.
+  * Zone IDs are trimmed of white space and set to `null` if empty.
   * JavaScript friendly methods.
 * Example assets you can reuse in your own project.